Does your family celebrate Christmas with a decked-out, real, live Christmas tree?

 Wear layers and bring a backpack to keep the extras in.
 Merino wool is amazing stuff and it makes the perfect base layer for winter.
 Not only does it keep you warm and wick away moisture, but it never smells funky!

-To find the fullest Christmas trees, look for a clearing that gets a decent amount of sun.
+- To find the fullest Christmas trees, look for a clearing with a decent amount of sun.

 Do you cut down your own wild Christmas tree?
 I’d love to hear about your adventures in the comments below.